Kcchouette/OpenVPN-VPS/README.md

 # OpenVPN-VPS
-Install OpenVPN on a new VPS and some tools
+Install OpenVPN on a new VPS and some tools (nano)

 ## Fork
 This fork includes the following features: